 If you want to know more about the Xodo app read this post.

 Other tools you may need include Grammarly and when wanting to proofread professionally it is best to go Pro.
+You can also use the color-coded Hemingway editing app.
 Use Google Drive or Dropbox to easily store and share your proofreading changes with clients along with a decent email address.

 Storing your proofread files on a cloud-based system is also pretty important just in case of any technical difficulties with your electronic devices.

 The last thing you want is to lose everything you just corrected on a 50,000 word document because your laptop broke down.